 Variable Definition Export Whether the firm sells goods and/or services outside the UK (coded 1) or not (coded 0).
-External advice/information Whether the owner-manager has sought external advice/information (coded 1) or no (coded 0).
+External advice/information Whether the owner-manager has sought external advice/information (coded 1) or not (coded 0).
 Local interpersonal networks Dummy variable = 1 if the owner-manager approached at least one source of advice from the list available in the survey.
-Formal networks Dummy variable = 1 if the owner-manager sought external advice from accountants banks, Chambers of Commerce, trade associations or solicitors.
-Informal networks Dummy variable = 1 if the owner-manager sought external advice from family/friends business networks or work colleagues.
+Formal networks Dummy variable = 1 if the owner-manager sought external advice from accountants, banks, Chambers of Commerce, trade associations or solicitors.
+Informal networks Dummy variable = 1 if the owner-manager sought external advice from family/friends, business networks or work colleagues.
 Both networks Dummy variable = 1 if the owner-manager sought both formal and informal networks.
-Other networks Dummy Variable = 1 if the owner-manager sought other types of networks (e.g consultants, financial advisors and local enterprise partnerships).
+Other networks Dummy Variable = 1 if the owner-manager sought other types of networks (e.g. consultants, financial advisors and local enterprise partnerships).
 No networks Dummy variable = 1 if the owner-manager did not seek any advice/information.
-Network location Dummy variable = 1 if the owner-manager sought advice from a local network (i. accountants, banks, friends, family etc.).
-Dummy variable = 1 if the owner-manager sought advice from a non-local network (i. not from the list available in the survey).
-Network source Dummy variable = 1 if the owner-manager sought non-local network Dummy variable = 1 if the owner-manager sought local formal network Dummy variable = 1 if the owner-manager sought local informal network Dummy variable = 1 if the owner-manager sought both types (i.e. formal and informal) local networks.
-Dummy variable = 1 if the owner-manager sought other types of local network Dummy variable = 1 if the owner-manager sought formal and other types of networks fro a local source.
-Dummy variable = 1 if the owner-manager sought informal and other types of loc networks.
-Dummy variable = 1 if the owner-manager sought both types (i.e. formal and informal) advice and other types of local networks.
+Network location Dummy variable = 1 if the owner-manager sought advice from a local network (i.e. accountants, banks, friends, family etc.).
+Dummy variable = 1 if the owner-manager sought advice from a non-local network (i.e. not from the list available in the survey).
+Network source Dummy variable = 1 if the owner-manager sought non-local networks.
+Dummy variable = 1 if the owner-manager sought local formal networks.
+Dummy variable = 1 if the owner-manager sought local informal networks.
+Dummy variable = 1 if the owner-manager sought both types (i.e. formal and informal) of local networks.
+Dummy variable = 1 if the owner-manager sought other types of local networks.
+Dummy variable = 1 if the owner-manager sought formal and other types of networks from a local source.
+Dummy variable = 1 if the owner-manager sought informal and other types of local networks.
+Dummy variable = 1 if the owner-manager sought both types (i.e. formal and informal) of advice and other types of local networks.
 Size of the firm Ln (1 + number of employees).
-Age of the firm Broken down into age bands (0-5years = 1, 6-10 years = 2, 11-20 years = 3, > 20 years 4).
+Age of the firm Broken down into age bands $(0-5\text{years} = 1, 6-10\text{ years} = 2, 11-20\text{ years} = 3, > 20\text{ years} = 4)$.
 Dummy variables are created for each category.
-Legal status Legal status of the business (sole proprietorship = 1, company = 2, partnership = 3 Dummy variables are created for each category.
-Sites Number of sites the business has (1 site = 1, 2 sites = 2, 3 sites = 3, $4-10$ sites = 4, 11 sites = 5).
+Legal status Legal status of the business (sole proprietorship = 1, company = 2, partnership = 3).
 Dummy variables are created for each category.
-Competition Dummy variable $= 1$ if the major obstacle for the business is competition in the loc market.
-Regions Location of the business (England = 1, Scotland = 2, Wales = 3, Northern Ireland = 4 Dummy variables are created for each category.
+Sites Number of sites the business has $(1 \text{ site} = 1, 2 \text{ sites} = 2, 3 \text{ sites} = 3, 4-10 \text{ sites} = 4, 11+ \text{ sites} = 5)$.
+Dummy variables are created for each category.
+Competition Dummy variable = 1 if the major obstacle for the business is competition in the local market.
+Regions Location of the business (England = 1, Scotland = 2, Wales = 3, Northern Ireland = 4).
+Dummy variables are created for each category.
 Sectors SIG 2007 (1-digit) classification.
 Dummy variables are created for each category.